About St Piran’s Day

 How did St. Piran's Day begin?

-St Piran’s Day began as a traditional holiday for tin miners of Cornwall.
+The saint is known for his discovery of the precious metal tin.
+It started as a holiday for tin miners, and Cornwall has many mines within its boundary.
 The festival itself has been around since the 1800s when miners drank and ate in the week leading up to the holiday, which was known as “Perrantide”.
 In the 20th century, Celtic Revivalists endeavoured to make the date a national day and by the 1950s it became celebrated all over the county in towns like St Ives, Falmouth and Bodmin.

 It is even celebrated in Grass Valley in California to honour the Cornish miners who worked in the area from the mid-19th century onwards.